SisyphusMD/archiver/README.md

     cap_drop:
       - ALL
     cap_add:
-      - DAC_OVERRIDE              # Write to dirs owned by other UIDs
+      - DAC_OVERRIDE              # Backup + restore: read/write data owned by other UIDs
-      - CHOWN                     # Restore: recreate files under their original owner (chown to arbitrary UID)
+      - CHOWN                     # Restore only (drop for backup-only): recreate files under their original owner
-      - FOWNER                    # Restore: set mode/timestamps on files owned by other UIDs
+      - FOWNER                    # Restore only (drop for backup-only): set mode/timestamps on files owned by other UIDs
     security_opt:
       - no-new-privileges:true